Lead Opinion

 As pointed out (and criticized) by the dissent in Ice, the focus of the majority’s rationale was not on whether the trial court’s finding of facts

-The Court of Appeal did not consider the impact of the holding in Ice, supra, 555 U.S. 160, on defendant‘s Apprendi claim.
-We have done so.
-Because there is no common law jury trial tradition related to sex offender
+The Court of Appeal did not consider the impact of the holding in Ice, supra,

 B. Residency restrictions as “penalty for a crime."

-In any event, even if applicable to defendant, the residency restrictions of Jessica‘s Law are not, on their face, an added “penalty” for his conviction to which Apprendi applies.
+In any event, even if applicable to defendant, the residency restrictions of Jessica’s Law are not, on their face, an added “penalty” for his conviction to which Apprendi applies.
 Like sex offender registration requirements, the restrictions are not intended as punishment or retribution for the offense or offenses that led to their imposition.
-Rather, their purpose is to serve a legitimate regulatory goal—reducing the opportunity for persons convicted of sexually related crimes, who are at large in the community but still deemed dangerous, to reoffend in the future.
-The restrictions may lead to significant disabilities in individual cases, but in the abstract, they do not so resemble historical forms of punishment, and are not so clearly punitive in effect, as to override their regulatory aim.
+Rather, their purpose is to serve a legitimate regulatory goal — reducing the opportunity for persons convicted of sexually related crimes, who are at large in the community but still deemed dangerous, to reoffend in the future.
+The restrictions may lead to significant disabilities in individual cases, but in the abstract, they do not so resemble traditional forms of punishment, and are not so clearly punitive in effect, as to override their regulatory aim.
 For this separate reason, Apprendi does not require that they be justified at the outset by jury findings.

-This analysis—and in particular, the citation to Smith v.
+This analysis — and in particular, the citation to Smith v.
 Doe—signaled that, when addressing Apprendi challenges to restrictions on convicted sex offenders, we are guided by the factors Smith v.
 Doe identified as relevant to determining whether attempts to control dangerous sex criminals constitute punishment.
 We adopt that procedure here.

 In doing so, we begin with the settled principle that in the interest of protecting public safety, “an imposition of restrictive measures on sex offenders adjudged to be dangerous is ‘a legitimate nonpunitive governmental objective and has been historically so regarded.’
 [Citation.]”
 (Smith v.
 Doe,

 Because of the structure and scope of Proposition 83, the measure did not specifically state why the voters adopted the residency restrictions in particular.
 The initiative included wide-ranging provisions, some clearly punitive, to combat the problem of sex offender recidivism.
-Besides establishing the residency restrictions now set forth in
+Besides establishing the residency restrictions now set forth in section 3003.5(b), Proposition 83 broadened the definition of certain sex offenses.
+As to some such crimes, it prohibited probation, mandated longer prison terms, eliminated early release credits, and extended the period of parole.
+It imposed compulsory lifetime GPS monitoring on persons required to register as sex offenders because of felonies for which they were imprisoned.
+And it expanded the reach of the laws governing the civil commitment of sexually violent predators.
+(See Voter Information Guide, supra, analysis of Prop.
+83 by Legis.
+Analyst, pp. 43-44.)

 The protective aims of the residency restrictions in particular come into clearer focus in the ballot arguments by supporters of Proposition 83.
-The argument in favor of the measure asserted that “Proposition 83—Jessica‘s Law—will protect our children by keeping child molesters . . . away from schools and parks” and will “[c]reate predator free zones around schools and parks to prevent sex offenders from living near where our children learn and play.”
+The argument in favor of the measure asserted that “Proposition 83 — Jessica’s Law — will protect our children by keeping child molesters . . . away from schools and parks” and will “[c]reate predator free zones around schools and parks to prevent sex offenders from living near where our children learn and play.”
 (Voter Information Guide, supra, argument in favor of Prop.
 83, p.
 46, italics & some capitalization omitted.)
-According to the proponents, “Proposition 83 means dangerous child molesters will be kept away from our children. . . .”
+According to the proponents, “Proposition 83 means dangerous child molesters will be kept away from our children . . . .”
 (Ibid., italics omitted.)
-In their rebuttal to the opponents’ argument, supporters of Proposition 83 insisted that “Jessica‘s Law will stop dangerous sex offenders from living near schools and parks where they can stalk and prey on our children.”
+In their rebuttal to the opponents’ argument, supporters of Proposition 83 insisted that “Jessica’s Law will stop dangerous sex offenders from living near schools and parks where they can stalk and prey on our children.”
 (Voter Information Guide, rebuttal to argument against Prop.
 83, p.
 47, some capitalization omitted.)

 These provisions strongly indicate that any restrictions imposed by the electorate on where registered sex offenders may live were not intended to add to the punishment for a criminal conviction.
 Rather, the clear aim was to promote public safety by ensuring that children could learn and play in zones where they would not encounter registered sex offenders who lived nearby.